munificent/craftinginterpreters/book/evaluating-expressions.md

 Some languages, like Java, are statically typed which means type errors are detected and reported at compile time before any code is run.
 Others, like Lox, are dynamically typed and defer checking for type errors until runtime right before an operation is attempted.
-We tend to think of these two styles as entirely disjoint, but there is actually a continuum between them.
+We tend to consider this a black-and-white choice, but there is actually a continuum between them.

-It turns out that even most statically typed languages defer *some* type checks until runtime.
+It turns out even most statically typed languages do *some* type checks at runtime.
 The type system checks most type rules statically, but inserts runtime checks in the generated code for other operations.

 For example, in Java, the *static* type system assumes a cast expression will always safely succeed.
 After you cast some value, you can statically treat it as